ST10466818/DRSDeck/README.md

 Android SDK

-A connected device or emulator
+A connected device or emulator( we used the Pixel 8 Pro API 36

 4) Run the app: